fgerzer/apsis/documentation/tutorials/usage/optimization.rst

 Expected Improvement
 ====================

-This section describes how Expected Improvement is implemented in apsis.
-You migh also want to see the `source code. <https://github.com/FrederikDiehl/apsis/blob/master/code/apsis/optimizers/bayesian/acquisition_functions.py>`_.

-The Expected Improvement function implemented in apsis has a couple of places that can be tuned
+The Expected Improvement function implemented in apsis has a couple of places that can be tuned.

-    * maximization method of ExpectedImprovement
-    * exploration/exploitation tradeoff
-    * minimization or maximization
+The parameter ``exploitation_exploration_tradeoff`` has been suggested in the Brochu paper (originally from Lisotte 2008).
+It is a positive number, and has been suggested to be set to ``0.01``.

+By default, Expected Improvement uses LBFGSB to optimize the function.
+It is suggested you keep this.

 Closed Form Computation and Gradient